The NeEstimator software estimates genetic effective population sizes (Ne) from genotype data.

 Q: How will estimates from the LD method differ from previous implementations?

-A: The new implementation of the LD method includes the (Waples 2006) bias correction, which was not included in the version included in NeEstimator V1.3.
+A: The V2 implementation of the LD method includes the (Waples 2006) bias correction, which was not included in the version included in NeEstimator V1.3.
 As a consequence, LD estimates from V2 will generally be lower than those from the previous implementation.
 If there are no missing data, LD results from NeEstimator V2 should be identical to those obtained from LDNe (Waples & Do 2008).
-Some differences can be expected if not all individuals have been scored for all loci, as V2 implements an improved method for dealing with missing data.
+Some differences can be expected if not all individuals have been scored for all loci, as V2 implements an improved method for dealing with missing data (Peel et al. 2013).

 Q: How large a dataset can V2 accommodate?

-A: The capacity for numbers of individuals, loci, and populations are very large, but we cannot at present identify a specific upper limit.
+A: The capacity for numbers of individuals, loci, and populations is very large, but we cannot at present identify a specific upper limit.
 We have successfully run the LD method on a dataset with 20-30 individuals and >46,000 diallelic (SNP) loci using a 32-bit version of the software.
 These analyses required consideration of over 1 billion pairwise comparisons of loci.
-User feedback on experiences using large datasets would be appreciated.

 Q: Is there a 64-bit version of the software?